INSPIRE-MIF/gp-data-download-wms/gp-data-download-wms.md

 The guidelines contain information on setting up specific WMS services created utilising OGC WMS specifications ([OGC 06-042](https://www.ogc.org/standards/wms)).

-Requirements and recommendations defined in INSPIRE Technical guidelines for view services ([INS TG WMS+WMTS](https://inspire.ec.europa.eu/documents/technical-guidance-implementation-inspire-view-services-1)) extending OGC WMS specifications are transparent from the guidelines' perspective.
-Implementation of INS TG WMS+WMTS will not interfere with the features of WMS services proposed in the document.
+Requirements and recommendations defined in INSPIRE Technical guidelines for view services ([INS TG WMS+WMTS](https://inspire.ec.europa.eu/documents/technical-guidance-implementation-inspire-view-services-1)) extending OGC WMS specifications are transparent from this document perspective.
+Implementation of INS TG WMS+WMTS will not interfere with the features of WMS services proposed in this guidelines.

 # Utilised standards <a name="utilisedStandards"></a>